We use cookies to ensure you get the best experience on our website. Learn more

 1. Select a tool

 2. Type //schbr followed by the code for the type of tree you want to place.
-The codes can be found here
+The codes can be found here.

 3. Right-click the block you want to replace with a tree.

-4. If you want to change the tree’s look (larger trees often have a second, smaller version) or remove it altogether type //undo.
+4. If you want to change the tree’s look (larger trees often have a second, smaller version) or remove it altogether, type //undo.

-Small Field
+Small fields

 Important points: